IvanIsak2000/My_first_Python_programm/README.md

 2. Set password (can be set by changing the parol_of_file variable)
 3. Exit program
 4. Hint (you must enter hint - it will show the length of the password set)
-5. You can also surrender (you must enter surrender- the program will complete the cycle and show you the correct answer) E.G.
+5. You can also surrender (you must enter surrender - the program will complete the cycle and show you the correct answer) E.G.
 ==
 Let's open our code and set a password like 123: